 Prerequisites: Acutonics Level I: Sound Gates to Meridian Harmonics , Acutonics Level II: Higher Harmonics and the Inner Nature of Tone , Acutonics Level III: Harmonic Attunement , Acutonics Level IV: Advanced Harmonic Applications

 This is a two-day class that focuses on the clinical practice of Acutonics.
 It uses the case study method to help students assess and plan treatments for their clients.
 A case study outline can help focus a protocol when a practitioner is unsure of where to start on a client case.
 This is done through teacher led group analysis and discussion of various cases.
 Client intake forms and release forms for Acutonics sessions in clinical practice are included along with the SOAP (subjective, objective, analysis, plan) method of case documentation for record keeping.
-The Acutonics Code of Ethics and Standards of Practice is provided and is signed for submission to the Acutonics Institute.
+The Acutonics Code of Ethics and Standards of Practice is provided and can be signed for submission to the Acutonics Institute.
 The Acutonics Certified Practitioner requirements are covered as well as introduction to the Acutonics Student Thesis/Final Project requirements for those interested in full certification.
 Information on Acutonics electives is provided.
 Required clinical hour forms and requirements are covered for those seeking certification.
 The majority of the class involves group discussion and presentation of case studies.
 There is a practicum time provided on the last afternoon of day two in which students apply the interview skills taught in class with a student partner in breakout rooms and develop an Acutonics session plan.
 Opportunities can be provided to send that session via distance to earn clinic hours after class.